 Renaissance wanted to create structured deployment pipelines their team could build on for years to come, with a strong emphasis on security and visibility from day one.

-They got to work setting up an ELZ (Enterprise Landing Zone) on AWS cloud.
+They got to work setting up an ELZ (Enterprise Landing Zone) on the AWS cloud.
 Renaissance deployed VPCs and got running on AWS Organizations.
 They put logging in place—VPC logs for network flow, CloudTrail for control-plane visibility.
 Then they set up some basic deploy pipelines.

-“Trek10 was always available for help and consultation, and helped us have the best possible security practices from the start.
+“Trek10 was always available for help and consultation and helped us have the best possible security practices from the start.
 We didn’t have to predict at the get-go what exactly we didn’t know; we had on-demand help that made us so much more efficient.” - Seth Ely, Director of Product Development & Strategy at Renaissance

 For security, Renaissance worked with Trek10 to implement credential audits for IAM users and define IAM policies.
 They instrumented SIEM logs and limit alarms on their accounts so they would know about approaching limits well in advance.